 Your next collections request might not come from the IRS.
-That’s because the IRS has implemented a new private collections program for certain overdue federal tax debts.
-The new program allows four designated contractors to collect outstanding tax debts on the governments behalf.
+That’s because the IRS has implemented a new private collections program for certain overdue federal tax liabilities.
+The new program allows four designated contractors to collect outstanding tax balances on the governments behalf.

 The program is authorized under a federal law enacted by Congress in late 2015.The four agencies the IRS has chosen for this program are:

 Fairport, NY 14450

 Horseheads, NY 14845